 The numbers for serious respiratory illnesses are currently on the rise.
 However, according to the RKI’s weekly report, this figure also includes cases “hospitalized or requiring intensive care due to another illness and for whom the diagnosis of Sras-CoV-2 is not at the forefront of the disease. or treatment”.

-Immunologist Watzl, however, is optimistic about the absence of a violent double wave, given the currently dominant omicron variant, for which the infection is generally less severe, and the high background immunity in the population thanks to the vaccinations and overcome infections.
+Immunologist Watzl, however, is optimistic regarding the absence of a violent double wave, given the currently dominant omicron variant, for which the infection is generally less severe, and the high background immunity in the population thanks to the vaccinations and overcome infections.

 Marc Hanefeld, general practitioner: “We suddenly reached the maximum load”.